nodejs/node/doc/api/cluster.markdown

     Stability: 2 - Unstable

-A single instance of Node runs in a single thread.
-To take advantage of multi-core systems the user will sometimes want to launch a cluster of Node processes to handle the load.
+A single instance of io.js runs in a single thread.
+To take advantage of multi-core systems the user will sometimes want to launch a cluster of io.js processes to handle the load.

 The cluster module allows you to easily create child processes that